-worldsteel represents over 160 steel producers (including 9 of the world's 10 largest steel companies), national and regional steel industry associations, and steel-research institutes. worldsteel members represent around 85% of world steel production.
+worldsteel represents steel producers (including 9 of the world’s 10 largest steel companies), national and regional steel industry associations, and steel research institutes.
+Members represent around 85% of global steel production.

-Membership has increased steadily since worldsteel (formerly the International Iron and Steel Institute (IISI)) was founded in 1967.
+Membership has increased steadily since worldsteel (formerly the International Iron and Steel Institute) was founded in 1967.

 Who can become a member?